-- A. COUNCIL ON HOMELESSNESS PLANNING - 1.
-Policies and Procedures - In consultation with the collaborative applicant and the HMIS Lead, develop, follow, and update annually the Contra Costa County Continuum of Care Governance Charter and Council on Homelessness Bylaws, subject to approval by the County Board of Supervisors. - ii.
+- i.
+In consultation with the collaborative applicant and the HMIS Lead, develop, follow, and update annually the Contra Costa County Continuum of Care Governance Charter and Council on Homelessness Bylaws, subject to approval by the County Board of Supervisors. - ii.
 Vote on any action items that arise at Council on Homelessness meetings that are on the agenda and within the Council's jurisdiction. - iii.
-Review, rank, and recommend CoC and ESG Program Applications for submission to the Board of Supervisors, the California Department of Housing and Community Development, and HUD. - 2.
-Systems Development - i.
+Review, rank, and recommend CoC and ESG Program Applications for submission to the Board of Supervisors, the California Department of Housing and Community Development, and HUD.

+2. Systems Development

+- i.
 Implement a coordinated entry system focusing on quality assurance, access, interdependency between programs and interdependency between programs and clients, and addressing barriers. - ii.
-Develop and implement written standards for providing CoC assistance, including written policies and procedures as required by HUD. - 3.
-Data, Analysis, and Evaluation - i.
-Point-in-Time Count ii.
-HMIS
+Develop and implement written standards for providing CoC assistance, including written policies and procedures as required by HUD.

+3. Data, Analysis, and Evaluation
-Plan for and conduct, at least biennially, a point-in-time count of homeless persons within Contra Costa County that meets HUD requirements, including a housing inventory of shelters, transitional housing, and permanent housing reserved for individuals and families experiencing homelessness, in general, and chronically homeless persons and veterans, specifically, as HUD requires.

-Design and operate the Contra Costa County Homeless Management
+- i.
+Point-in-Time Count Plan for and conduct, at least biennially, a point-in-time count of homeless persons within Contra Costa County that meets HUD requirements, including a housing inventory of shelters, transitional housing, and permanent housing reserved for individuals and families experiencing homelessness, in general, and chronically homeless persons and veterans, specifically, as HUD requires. - ii.
+HMISDesign and operate the Contra Costa County Homeless Management